apel/rest/README.md

 4. Navigate a web browser to "https://\<hostname\>/index/"

-The Docker Image does not enforce HTTPS connecitons due to it's primary deployment being on Indigo DataCloud infrastructure.
+The Docker Image does not enforce HTTPS connections due to it's primary deployment being on Indigo DataCloud infrastructure.

 ## Setup from source